Skip to main content

 ”How do we consume as much of your time and conscious attention as possible?… God only knows what it’s doing to our children’s brains” – Sean Parker, Founder of Napster

 Creatures like us face a problem of attention.
 Every moment, we have a vast amount of information at our disposal; yet our attention is small.
 How we attend therefore matters for our ethical, epistemic, and practical success.
 This is true now, more than ever, as we struggle against technologies designed to place historically unprecedented demands on attention.
 Although philosophers dismissed the norms of attention until recently, the field has grown exponentially over the past two years.
 Our course will survey this emerging literature, discussing both abstract and applied accounts of the norms of attention.
 Some of the abstract accounts concern the value of salience structures (Jessie Munton; Sebastian Watzl), spontaneity (Zac Irving; Virginia Woolf; Jonathan Gingerich), full attention (Dorothea Debus; Iris Murdoch; Simone Weil), virtuous attention (Ellen Fridland; Georgi Gardiner), and vigilance (Sam Murray).
-Other accouts focus on applied social questions: how attention constitutes ideological (Ege Yumuşak), journalistic, and democratic (Susanna Siegel) perspectives, and how we can harm people by giving too much attention to their identity categories (Ella Whitley).
+Other accounts focus on applied social questions: how attention constitutes ideological (Ege Yumuşak), journalistic, and democratic (Susanna Siegel) perspectives, and how we can harm people by giving too much attention to their identity categories (Ella Whitley).
 We’ll aim to apply the philosophical lessons from these theories to a practical question: how (if at all) do digital distractions harm us?
 Do these technologies simply make us more distracted (Cal Newport; James Williams)?
 Cause the wrong kind of distraction (Zac Irving)?
 Manipulate our attention (Kaisa Kärki; Sebastian Watzl; Zac Irving)?
 Fix our attention on echo chambers, moral outrage, or thin values (C Thi Nguyen; Molly Crocket)?
 In terms of content, this course will expose you to a rapidly changing interdisciplinary field, teaching you how to tackle real-world problems from a philosophical point of view.
 In terms of skills, this course will teach you how to engage with contemporary research in a seminar-style, discussion-based course that culminates in writing a research paper of your own.

 GRADUATE COURSE DESCRIPTIONS